Mary Beth Goodman

-Mary Beth Goodman is the Deputy Secretary-General of the Organisation for Economic Co-Ordination and Development (OECD).
+Mary Beth Goodman is the deputy secretary-general of the Organisation for Economic Co-Ordination and Development (OECD).

-She is a former American government official, a foreign affairs policymaker, and international expert on illicit finance flows, beneficial ownership, open government, and accountability mechanisms that reduce corruption.
-She has worked with governments, civil society organizations, the private sector, academic and international institutions to advance economic and human capital development, democracy, human rights and social justice around the world.
+She is a former American government official, diplomat, and foreign affairs policymaker.
+Goodman is an international expert on illicit finance flows, beneficial ownership, open government, and accountability mechanisms that reduce corruption.
+She has worked with governments, civil society organizations, the private sector, and academic and international institutions to advance economic and human capital development, democracy, human rights and social justice around the world.

 President Biden appointment Goodman as the U.S. Coordinator for Global COVID-19 Response and Health Security at the U.S. Department of State.
 President Obama appointed her as Special Assistant to the President and Senior Director for Development, Democracy, and Humanitarian Assistance at the U.S. National Security Council.
 Previously, Goodman was a career diplomat with the U.S. State Department.

 Personal life

-Goodman has a B.A. in International Affairs and History from James Madison University, a J.D. from the Chicago-Kent College of Law, and an L.L.M in International Trade and Comparative Law from the Georgetown University Law Center.
+Goodman has a B.A. in International Affairs and History from James Madison University, a J.D. from the Chicago-Kent College of Law, and an L.L.M in International trade and Comparative Law from the Georgetown University Law Center.